Questions What are Drivers?

 Q: Can I Register my copy of DriverHub online?

 A: Sure.
 Registering DriverHub is easy.
 Just click the register button at the top of this screen, the register button in your copy of DriverHub or just click here.
 This page will guide you through the steps of registering.
-All you need is a valid email address and some basic information and we’ll email you a registration code, called your serial number.
+All you need is a valid email address and some basic information and we’ll email you a registration code, called your registration key.
 This will be the number you can use to activate your copy of DriverHub.

 Q: How much does it cost to Register DriverHub?